- Application Steps

 - Proceed to the final step to type your Full Name and date and click Submit Application.

 - *Note: If you are experiencing a severe financial hardship which prevents you from paying the application fee, please email firstname.lastname@example.org to speak with our admissions staff about a waiver.
+Fee waivers are not guaranteed to be available.

 To check on the status of your application, log into the online application system.
 Select the application and click Open Application.
 This will display your Student Status Page.
 Here you can view your submitted documents and letters of recommendation.
 You can also upload additional documents and update your contact information.
 If there is a Status Update highlighted in yellow, click View Update to view your admission decision letter.
 You can download this letter as a PDF by clicking Download PDF in the upper right corner.